prog4biol/pfb2019/problemsets/answers/MSC_Python_08_problemset.md

 1. **Take a mulit-FASTA [Python_08.fasta](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_08.fasta) file from user input and calculate the nucleotide composition for each sequence.
 Use a datastructure to keep count.
 Print out each sequence name and its compostion in this format `seqName\tA_count\tT_count\tG_count\C_count`**

-so I lied, This question isn't done yet.

 Here is a structure of a handy datastructure to store this information
 ```